dvillasmil08/Discord-Bot-Omnia-Gaming/README.md

 # Discord-Bot-Omnia-Gaming
-Was created Following reference to https://discordjs.guide/
+Created by following reference to https://discordjs.guide/